Music Before 1800 Announces Season 48

 We cannot wait for the return of Vox Luminis and Cappella Pratensis, whose absence we lamented during the pandemic.
 And after delays, at last we are hosting the North American debut of Tiburtina, an all-women ensemble from the Czech Republic, with six singers who specialize in medieval music.
 The program consists of music by the renowned mystic and multi-faceted genius, Hildegard of Bingen.

 Of course, we do not slight our excellent home-bred performers.

-The season begins on October 2 with the long-awaited MB1800 debut of Boston Camerata, inaugurating our American Roots focus with We’ll be there: American Spirituals, Black and White, 1800-1900.
-We welcome Anne Azéma and director emeritus Joel Cohen: seven singers plus a fiddle, a guitar, bass, and keyboard.
+The season begins on October 2 with the long-awaited MB1800 debut of Boston Camerata, inaugurating our American Roots focus with We’ll Be There: American Spirituals, Black and White, 1800-1900.
+We welcome Anne Azéma, director emeritus Joel Cohen, and seven singers plus a fiddle, guitar, bass, and keyboard.

 Les Delices’s director and oboist Debra Nagy brings string players and the virtuoso flutist Emi Ferguson in a program of works from the eves of the French and Haitian Revolutions.
 A new work by Haitian composer Sydney Guillaume complements music by Joseph Bologne, Chevalier de Saint-Georges, and Luigi Boccherini.

 Blue Heron’s diverse and imaginative programs always surprise and amaze us.
 This season’s offering is a musical valentine, celebrating Petrarch.
 The six singers are joined by two actors, one speaking Italian and the other English.